openzipkin/zipkin/zipkin-receiver-kafka/README.md

 implements the above.

 #### Legacy encoding
-Versions before 1.35 accepted a single span per message, as opposed to a list per message.
+Versions before 1.35 accepted a single thrift span per message, as opposed to a list.
 This practice is deprecated, but still supported.

 ### Creating a custom Kafka Receiver process